mpvano/radiohat/docs/getting_started_guide.md

 3. You now should be able to run the following commands from two separate shells (to keep both displays open):

 		~/radiohat/pitrans1/pitrans

+	then:

 		~/radiohat/headset.py
 		(or open and run *headset.grc* from *gnuradio companion*)

 	If all goes well, you will see a QT window that contains some simple controls and instrumentation graphs in a tabbed display and you may even hear signals at the frequency shown in the pitrans window.

 	If you instead see audio errors in the parent shell window, you will need to troubleshoot the audio configuration. the *Audacity* editor should be of some use in doing this, since the RadioHead devices should work fine with it.
 The board defaults to feeding audio from the QSD to the input device in the *Audacity* audio editing program if you have it installed and accepting output from Audacity to send to the headset earpieces.

-4. Once everything is working, you should be able to **tune around** a bit using cursor keys to change the frequency control section of the pitrans window andn keyboard commands to control its other features.
-In general upper case letters increment values and lower case ones decrement them.
+4. Once everything is working, you should be able to **tune around** a bit using cursor keys to change the frequency control section of the pitrans window and keyboard commands to control its other features.
+In general, upper case letters increment values and lower case ones decrement them.
 Donʼt modify any pitrans audio controls for now.

 5. If you have a load connected, you can experiment with **transmitting** using the *t* and *r* commands in *pitrans*.
-If you have a headset connected, its microphone and the microphone gain in pitrans work during transmit - otherwise the tone oscillator tab can be used to generate output.
+If you have a headset connected, its microphone and the microphone gain in *pitrans* work during transmit - otherwise the tone oscillator tab can be used to generate output.

 6. connect the Pi to the internet